khaleelsalim/firstleap/README.md

 Essential Docker Files

-  1. Dockerfile:

-  The Dockerfile is a script that contains all the instructions to build a
-  Docker image for our project.
+  1. Dockerfile : The _Dockerfile_ is a script that contains all the instructions to build a Docker image for our project.
+  This file specifies:
+      - The base image(Python environment)
+      - The dependencies to be installed
+      - The command to start the application

-  3. docker-compose.yaml
+  3. docker-compose.yaml :
   _docker-compose.yaml_ is a configuration file that helps us run multiple
   containers (such as PostgreSQL and our Scrapy-Selenium pipeline) together.
   Here's a breakdown of what each service does: